NancyWu-Vs/IndSense_TargetSim/README.md

 # IndSense_TargetSim
-Please install FEMM for this to work: https://www.femm.info/wiki/pyFEMM/
+Please install python and FEMM for this to work: https://www.femm.info/wiki/pyFEMM/